seansovine/wgpu_grapher/README.md

 # WGPU Grapher

-This is mainly an application to graph functions of the form `y = f(x,z)` in 3D using the Rust `wgpu` graphics API.
-I'm also using it as a playground for experimenting with ideas and techniques in computer graphics and image processing.
+This is mainly an application to graph functions of the form `y = f(x,z)` in 3D using the Rust Wgpu graphics API, but I've also been using it as a playground for experimenting with some general ideas and techniques in computer graphics.

-It has a simple GUI built using `egui`.
+It has a simple GUI built using egui.
 In graph mode the user can enter a mathematical expression in the "Function" window, and if the expression is valid a graph for that function will be generated.
 The mathematical expression parsing and evaluation is handled by the [meval](https://docs.rs/meval/latest/meval/) crate.